mjarestad/Filtry/README.md

 ###Laravel 4

-Add a the filter property to your Eloquent Model or anywhere else you prefer.
+Add a the filters property to your Eloquent Model or anywhere else you prefer.

     class Link extends Eloquent {